treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 #### vars

-This function is sort of a shortcut function.
+The [vars][] function is sort of a shortcut function.

-When it's called with no arguments, it's equivalent to calling the `locals()` built-in function (which shows a dictionary of all local variables and their values).
+When `vars` is called with no arguments, it's equivalent to calling the `locals()` built-in function (which shows a dictionary of all local variables and their values).

 When it's called with an argument, it accesses the `__dict__` attribute on that object (which on many objects represents a dictionary of all instance attributes).